Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 10.03.00 UTC
+- WIB: Selasa, 26 November 2024 10.37.36 UTC
-- WITA: Selasa, 26 November 2024 11.03.00 UTC
+- WITA: Selasa, 26 November 2024 11.37.36 UTC
-- WIT: Selasa, 26 November 2024 12.03.00 UTC
+- WIT: Selasa, 26 November 2024 12.37.36 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology